loc-iparamed/sydexa-final-project/README.md

 # Sydexa Final Project

-A modern React application built with TypeScript, Vite, and Tailwind CSS.
+A web dashboard that implements CRUD operations on products (Create, Read, Update, Delete).
+It demonstrates building a production-oriented UI for managing a product catalog using modern React tooling and libraries.

 ## Features